Skip to content

 Pro-Tip – Keep an open mind when considering funding for the expense of hiring a community manager.
 Suppose your community needs to generate more revenue to sustain a team.
 Consider how your other business revenue could help support the community as it grows.
 If your community is not generating enough revenue to maintain a team, you must bring a team to support growth.

-Community management is about building relationships, solving problems, and facilitating a safe space.
-Many community managers offer technical support and quickly respond to members when issues arise.
-A good community manager will know many of the members of a community by first name and usually can tell you something about each one.
-Depending on how active the host is within the community, the manager may be the heart and soul of the space.
+A good community manager will know many of the members of a community by first name.
+They can usually tell you something about each one.
+The host’s activity level within the community influences the manager’s role.
+The manager may become the heart and soul of the space.
 Members should feel comfortable talking with them, expressing their issues, and asking questions when the needs arise.

 No matter the platform, a community manager needs to understand the importance of their role.
 They could handle the daily operations so the host can focus on the business development and growth strategies.